nuxt-modules/style-resources/README.md

 ## Setup

-- If not already present, add the dependencies you need for SASS/LESS/Stylus (depending on your needs)
+- If not already present, add the dependencies you need for SASS/LESS/Stylus (depending on your needs).
+PostCSS and `postcss-loader` are included by default as part of Nuxt.js.
   - SASS: `yarn add sass-loader node-sass`
   - LESS: `yarn add less-loader less`
   - Stylus: `yarn add stylus-loader stylus`